 In addition to print publication, the Brief's website, www.HRBrief.org, is a one-stop resource for current analysis of human rights news and near real-time coverage of the hearings of the Inter-American Commission on Human Rights (IACHR).
 Visit www.HRBrief.org to learn more.

-From the Human Rights Brief
+Recent Human Rights Brief Articles on Disability

 Robert D. Dinerstein, Implementing Legal Capacity Under Article 12 of the UN Convention on the Rights of Persons with Disabilities: The Difficult Road From Guardianship to Supported Decision-Making, 19 No. 2 Hum.
 Rts.
 Brief 8 (2012)